Zalexanninev15/Zalexanninev15/README.md

 - 2024.
 Part II
 I finally mastered GNOME, albeit with a bunch of extensions.
 Still, it turned out to be convenient for me, KDE 6 is still not fully stable, so I'm waiting for the next version, although I'm unlikely to move to it from GNOME.
 I still use Windows 11 on a regular basis.
 Despite the general age of all Windows, a bunch of tweaks help to use it without any problems.

+- 2024.
+Part III
+I finally realized that Windows 11 this is complete... 🤬🤬🤬🤬 I'm back on Windows 10, and I never regretted it, almost all the features of Windows 11 were successfully integrated by me into the system, Windows 11 is garbage, so I don’t regret the downgrade.
+The second system I installed KDE neon, because I wanted to move away from the gnome and return to KDE.
+For now, like this, I’m sitting on Windows 10 and KDE neon.
+Yesterday (June 22) I finally decided to close the issue with WSL2, it was cool.
+A full-fledged (or something like that) system I have it, and even on Windows 10.
+Fuck you shitty Windows 11, just fuck you.

 ## 🏆 Trophy

 <p align="center">